Sylvia M. Crowder

 Residing on Travis AFB?
 Your school district is the Travis Unified School District (TUSD).
 There are two elementary schools on base: Scandia elementary and Travis elementary.
 Which elementary school your child will attend depends on where you reside on-base.
 Golden West Middle School and Vanden High School are right outside the base and can be accessed through the Forbes pedestrian gate without driving off base.
 The district also has two elementary schools in Vacaville (Foxboro and Cambridge) and one elementary school (Center elementary) adjacent to Travis AFB.

-The Vacaville USD has partnered with Kairos Public School Vacaville Academy, a K-8 public charter school.
-Enrollment is done by a lottery held every April.
+The Vacaville USD has partnered with Kairos Public School Vacaville Academy, a TK-8 independent public charter school.
+Open enrollment usually occurs after the winter break.
 Click HERE for more information.